Felthint History, Family Crest & Coats of Arms

 The aforementioned Domesday Book actually lists the parish as Felteham.
 The lands were originally granted by the Count of Mortaine on behalf of Duke William.
 They were Lords of the manor of Feltham, and under tenants to the Count, and the name emerged as de Feltham.
 The manor house and nearly the entire village was rebuilt in 1634 after and accidental fire which also claimed the parish records.

 Early History of the Felthint family

-Another 133 words (10 lines of text) covering the years 1602, 1668 and 1620 are included under the topic Early Felthint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Felthint research.
+Another 67 words (5 lines of text) covering the years 1602, 1668, 1620 and 1631 are included under the topic Early Felthint History in all our PDF Extended History products and printed products wherever possible.

 Felthint Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Felthint include Fealtham, Feltham, Feltam, Fealtam and others.